 TLDR; The Weller WE1010NA Digital Soldering Station is my favorite soldering for its ease of use and quality.
-The Sealody Digital Soldering Station SSA51 with Aluminum Soldering Stand is also a good choice if your budget is more limited.
+The LONOVE 90W Digital Soldering Iron Station is also a good choice if your budget is more limited.

 A soldering iron is one of the first things you’ll to buy to go beyond the breadboard and build or fix real circuits.
 A quality tool can make all the difference between having a lot of fun , or messing up your circuit with ugly soldering.
 You’re never going to regret splurging a bit to purchase the best soldering iron: it’s a tool that’s going to follow you forever if you take good care of it.